Cost of Home

 1 Learn More

 Visit habitat.org/costofhome to learn more about the national effort.
-Here you can learn about the national campaign, the goals, objectives and how advocacy is intricately linked with the work that Habitat does everyday to ensure more people have access to the strength, stability and self-reliance of affordable home ownership.
+Here you can learn about the national campaign, the goals, objectives and how advocacy is intricately linked with the work that Habitat does every day to ensure more people have access to the strength, stability and self-reliance of affordable home ownership.

 2 Use Your Voice

 Tell your local legislators to support policies to improve housing affordability.
 Specifically, we are asking local residents to urge the Frederick County Council to change the current Impact Fee structure.
-Frederick County is one of the only counties in the State that has ‘flat-rate’ Impact Fees, meaning the fee is the same regardless of size, type, density, location or any other factor on the home.
+Frederick County is one of the only counties in the state that has ‘flat-rate’ Impact Fees, meaning the fee is the same regardless of size, type, density, location or any other factor on the home.
 Therefore it is the same fee for a large, single-family home as it is for a modest, small home.
-These fees can be waived by a nonprofit homebuilder like Habitat, however; if done, the fee gets passed on to the low-income homebuyer as a lien on their property.
+These fees can be waived by a nonprofit homebuilder like Habitat; however, the fee gets passed on to the low-income homebuyer as a lien on their property.
 The result is that our local flat-rate Impact Fees have a regressive effect, falling disproportionately on those with lower incomes.
 We must do better.